prody/ProDy/README.rst

 Argparse module (http://code.google.com/p/argparse/) is distributed with ProDy.
 Argparse is developed by Steven J. Bethard and is available under the Python Software Foundation License.

+CEalign module is distributed with ProDy.
+The original CE method was developed by Ilya Shindyalov and Philip Bourne.
+The Python version which is used by ProDy is developed by Jason Vertrees and available under the New BSD license.